kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 **The PR has no dependencies outside of approvals / review.**

 > [!CAUTION]
-In case a blocking test goes red during the release cut, you should keep the PR held and reach a consesus with @release-managers that the promo can continue. e.g. if a test went red for infra flakyness "Node not ready" it's probably ok to continue, but it's always better to double check.
+In case a blocking test goes red during the release cut, you should keep the PR held and reach a consensus with @release-managers that the promo can continue. e.g. if a test went red for infra flakyness "Node not ready" it's probably ok to continue, but it's always better to double check.

 > [Example PR](https://github.com/kubernetes/k8s.io/pull/3024).